danchoi/soywiki/README.markdown

 ## Introduction

-By building on Vim's existing strengths as a text editor and interface to the Unix operating system, SoyWiki makes it possible to create, consult, and remold wiki content pretty much at the speed of thought.
+By building on Vim's strengths as a text editor and interface to the Unix operating system, SoyWiki makes it possible to create, consult, and remold wiki content at the speed of thought.

-SoyWiki excels as a personal wiki.
-It is very good for tracking projects, contacts, ideas, and collecting research.
+SoyWiki is good for tracking projects, contacts, ideas, and collecting research.

 SoyWiki serves as a writing tool as well.
-It has an "expand-command" that allows you to use wiki pages in a fashion essentially similar to (and some might say more powerful than) an outline and generate an "expanded-view" that bundles together several wiki pages into a single long-form document.
 SoyWiki makes it easy to take full advantage of a large monitor and Vim's split windows.
-You can have the research material you've collected in SoyWiki open in one or more windows, the essay or paper you're drafting open in another, and all the power of Vim's yank, put, and mark commands to shuttle bits of text between them.
+You can have the research material you've collected in SoyWiki open in one or more windows, the essay or paper you're drafting open in another, and all the power of Vim's yank, put, and mark commands to shuttle text between them.

 Because SoyWiki's content is stored in plain text files, you can directly process, filter, grep, copy, and move text in and out of your